Corporate Social Responsibility

 We are committed to engaging with the communities in which we work and we understand our responsibility to those communities.
 We encourage our people to become involved in community projects and we encourage those with legal or other skills to use those skills for the benefit of our local communities.
 We all benefit from community involvement, not only the community itself, but also ourselves as a firm and also our people as individuals.

 The firm is excited about the partnership being forged with Bristol Dementia Action Alliance and BRACE.
 With the support of the firm and Partners, over 120 members of staff have volunteered to become Dementia Friends.
-The training provided by Anna Molter in 2016 has raised awareness in the firm of the particular needs of people with dementia.
+The training, provided by Anna Molter, has raised awareness in the firm of the particular needs of people with dementia.
 The firm is supporting Anna in her new role as a Trustee of BDAA and in her plans to roll out further awareness training sessions to other organisations in the Bristol legal community.

 Those of our people with legal skills and other skills are encouraged to use those skills pro bono.
 Our lawyers undertake pro-bono legal work at the firm’s discretion.
 Every appraisal will include discussion of that person’s voluntary commitment and how the firm can support that personal commitment.